lngquoctrung/vehicle-license-plate-recognition/README.md

   - The `experiments.ipynb` file is used to synthesize the above 2 files and proceed to train the model.
 - The `src` folder, this is the most important folder, this is the folder containing all the modules customized to serve this project, specifically the Dataset subclass, data visualization, model, ...
 - The `tests` folder contains python files used to test whether the functions in the `src` folder are working properly or not by performing tests using the **unitttest** library
+- The `requirements.dev.txt` file is the folder containing all the information about the libraries for development used in this project
-- The `requirements.txt` file is the folder containing all the information about the libraries used in this project
+- The `requirements.txt` file is the folder containing all the information about the libraries for production used in this project
+- The `gradio_app` is Gradio web application interface
+- The `streamlit_app` is Streamlit web application interface

 --------------------